Apply to the S.J.D. Program

 Tuition & Visa Information

 *Health insurance coverage is mandatory.
-Students who have health insurance coverage may apply for a waiver of UCLA's health insurance fees.
-The waiver application will be available in early July and due in early August.
+Students who have health insurance coverage may apply for a waiver of the UCSHIP health insurance fees.
+The annual waiver application is available in early July and due in early August.
 Before purchasing alternative insurance coverage, students should carefully review the university's waiver criteria.

 Fee Disclaimer: The tuition, fees, and charges posted to the student billing statement are estimates based on existing amounts.
 These figures may not be final.
 Actual tuition, fees, and charges are subject to change by the Regents of the University of California and could be affected by state funding reductions.
 Accordingly, final approved tuition and fee levels (and thus a student’s final balance due) may differ from the amounts shown.